Ex Silens: from the series ‘I Am Your Body’

 Free

-Image Credit: Underskin Photography
+Image Credit: Manuel Vason

 What is deafness if not another mode of perception?
 What is a cyborg if not an exploded mirror of today’s corporeal experience?
 What is the fear of the other if not a prelude to isolation?
 The instability and interdependence of human bodies are the core of their existence.